From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 The monument, besides having enchanting architecture, took 90 years to be completed and carries the history of the old Portuguese monastic complexes.

-Today, the Jerónimos Monastery serves as a resting place for King Manuel and his descendants in the church’s main chapel and side chapels to the monastery.
+Today, the Jerónimos Monastery serves as a resting place for King Manuel and his descendants in the church’s main chapel and side chapels.

 Built more than 500 years ago, Belem Tower has served as a fort, prison, customs house, and lighthouse.
 Nowadays, it is the most famous landmark in Portugal and Lisbon’s main postcard.

-25 de Abril Bridge is Portugal’s most famous red bridge that crosses the Tagus River and connects Lisbon to the city of Almada.
+25 de Abril Bridge is Portugal’s most famous red bridge, spanning the Tagus River and connecting Lisbon to the city of Almada.

-Formerly, the bridge was known as Salazar Bridge but later had its name changed when Portugal freed itself from its dictator.
+Formerly, the bridge was known as the Salazar Bridge, but later, its name changed when Portugal freed itself from its dictator.

-It is a road-rail suspension bridge and it counts with an elevator featuring a beautiful view of the river.
+It is a road-rail suspension bridge that features an elevator offering a beautiful view of the river.

 Located on the south bank of Lisbon, across the Tagus River and the 25 de Abril Bridge, the National Sanctuary of Christ the King houses a Christ the Redeemer statue which reminds the one in Rio de Janeiro.